 Located in southern California Joshua Tree National Park is an enormous (790,636 acres (1,235.4 sq mi; 3,199.6 km) area characterized by rugged rock formations and stark desert landscapes.
 Most importantly however it is filled with the region’s twisted, bristled Joshua trees.

 Overall we loved how different the park was to the ones we visited before.
-The huge rock formations in combination with the Joshua trees and the desert feel makes it really awesome place to spend time away from the busy everyday life.
+The huge rock formations in combination with the Joshua trees and the desert feel makes it a really awesome place to spend time away from the busy everyday life.

 Cholla Cactus Garden

 Very interesting place.
 The cacti are everywhere and look surreal.
-It is huge garden of cacti in a desert and one we recommend visiting if you have a chance when in the park.
+It is a huge garden of cacti in a desert and one we recommend visiting if you have a chance when in the park.

 We hiked through the valleys for the majority of the time we were at the park and truly enjoyed it.
 There are plenty of great views and the overall terrain is easy to walk through.

 Keys View & Arch Rock

 These two we were not able to visit since one was completely closed by the park rangers (due to the government shutdown we assume) and the other was not in agenda we had.
 The paragraph, however, is here since they are on our list for our next visit to the Joshua Tree National Park 🙂

 Overall we liked the park.
 It showed us unique views which you can’t really see in many other areas in the world.